RL4AA/RL4AA.github.io/content/posts/announcements/rl4aa24_after.md

 The workshop also featured a hands-on tutorial to introduce participants to two advanced topics in reinforcement learning: Meta Reinforcement Learning and Gaussian Process-based Model Predictive Control.
 Most importantly, the workshop provided a platform for many fruitful discussions and networking opportunities.

-We would like to thank all the participants, speakers, and the organizing team for making this workshop a success!
+The organizers, [Simon Hirlaender](https://mathphyssim.github.io/), [Annika Eichler](https://ai.desy.de/people/eichler.html), [Jan Kaiser](https://jank324.github.io/), [Sabrina Pochaba](https://www.salzburgresearch.at/en/person/pochaba-sabrina/), [Andrea Santamaria Garcia](https://ansantam.github.io/) and [Chenran Xu](https://cr-xu.github.io/), would like to thank all the participants, speakers, and the organizing team for making this workshop a success!

 Seeing the enthusiasm and growth of the RL4AA community, we are looking forward to seeing you at the next RL4AA workshop!
 Stay tuned for the announcement! 🚀